Loading...

 Portion Control

-Limit the portion size of the Cheese Manakeesh you consume.
-Smaller portions will lead to a smaller glucose response.
+Start by moderating the amount of Cheese Manakeesh you consume.
+Smaller portions will naturally reduce the impact on your glucose levels.

 Stay Hydrated